Stylok5/Project-1-Tetris/README.md

 ## How to Play

-- Click play/pause to start the game click again to pause and click reset to reset everything back to 0.
+- Click play/pause to start the game, click again to pause and click reset to reset everything back to 0.
 - Move the falling tetrominoes and adjust them to complete horizontal lines.
 - Use the left and right arrow keys to move the tetrominoes horizontally.
 - Use the up arrow key to rotate the tetrominoes.